isakbm/restshop/README.md

 # Make sure you have a python environment

-Currently pyshop supports python versions 3.7.x and 3.8.x
+Currently pyshop supports python versions 3.7.x and 3.8.x.
+Be aware that python version must match same as that used to build `shop_pybind.pyd` from SHOP.

-`conda create -n SHOP python=3.7.9`
+`conda create -n SHOP python=3.7`

 # Activate your environment